Selecting the right words for Zero and One in Hawaiian

 Learn More And Practice

 Now is a good time to go and watch the video.
-So sit back and either stream the video or download it for later, and learn something new!
+So have your notepad at the ready and learn something new!

 After you are done, take some time to use the words in your daily lives.
 I think "ʻaʻohe"is especially useful as a quick Hawaiian-style reply when someone might ask you if you have any [something] left, as in "Hey mommy, are there any cookies left in the jar?" and you reply, "ʻAʻohe!".
 Or maybe you are feeling benevolent and when a little one asks, "Dad, can I have some [insert favorite candy name here] before I go outside?" and you reply, "Hoʻokahi - just one!"